dotnet/designs/accepted/2021/statics-in-interfaces/README.md

         // This interface is defined for convenience of viewing the IEEE requirements
         // it would not actually be defined until the .NET libraries requires it

-        // The majority of the IEEE required operations are listed below
-        // This doesn't include the recommended operations such as sin, cos, acos, etc

         // 5.3.2
         //  TSelf Quantize(TSelf x, TSelf y);
         //  TSelf Quantum(TSelf x);